 LABOR SOLUTIONS & INSIGHTS FOR UTILITY MANAGERS

-Water Online’s “Math Solutions” series, presented by wastewater consultant and trainer Dan Theobald (“Wastewater Dan”), provides an understanding of the sometimes difficult calculations involved in achieving wastewater operator certification.
+The introduction to Water Online’s new “Math Solutions” series, presented by wastewater consultant and trainer Dan Theobald (“Wastewater Dan”), instructs operators on six essential calculations.

 UTILITY MANAGEMENT PRODUCTS AND SERVICESMore Utility Management Products and Services